 Independent assessment of financial reporting

-In its process audits, Internal Audit also assesses, when applicable, the effectiveness and adequacy of financial reporting, and reports these audits to the executive management and the Board of Directors’ Audit Committee.
+In its process audits, Internal Audit also assesses, when applicable, the effectiveness and adequacy of financial reporting, and reports these audits to the senior management and the Audit Committee of the Board of Directors.

 As part of the independent financial reporting assessment, auditors supplement the actual audit by inspecting the planning and effectiveness of controls within centralised functions according to ISAE 3402.
 Auditors report separately on this specific audit in accordance with this standard.